Mitul070902/Subjective_Answer_Evaluator/README.md

-# Subjective Answer Evaluator
+# Subjective_Answer_Evaluator
 The evaluation of subjective answers has long been a challenge for educators, employers, and  researchers.
-CheckMyAnswer, powered by machine learning algorithms, has emerged as a  solution to this challenge.
+Subjective_Answer_Evaluator, powered by machine learning algorithms, has emerged as a  solution to this challenge.

 Traditional methods of grading and assessment can be time-consuming, prone to human error.
 As a result, organizations may struggle to accurately assess the answers provided by employees or students, leading to suboptimal performance and decreased productivity.
-CheckMyAnswer provides a solution by automating the evaluation process and providing more accurate and efficient feedback.
+Subjective_Answer_Evaluator provides a solution by automating the evaluation process and providing more accurate and efficient feedback.